japorized/japorized.github.io/readme.markdown

 ### TODO
 * Navigation System needs a rework with both TIL and Math contents added
-* Switch from using the Jekyll build tool from Github Pages to TravisCI: utilize newer Jekyll version, open up choice for more Jekyll plugins, perhaps switch to Pandoc for certain page generation (e.g. regenerate CV into a pdf on build), better control over build process (e.g. minifying js)
+* Switch from using the Jekyll build tool from Github Pages to TravisCI
+  * utilize newer Jekyll version
+  * open up choice for more Jekyll plugins
+  * perhaps switch to Pandoc for certain page generation (e.g. regenerate CV into a pdf on build)
+  * better control over build process (e.g. minifying js)
+  * automatically build my categories and tags (finally never forgetting those)
+* Slowly breaking away from being overly dependent on jQuery
 * Get local copy of jQuery easing 1.4 (planning to use npm for this)
 * Check how to get MathJax back (planning to use npm for this)
 * SEO?
 There is a gem for this `jekyll-seo-tags`